Charles II of England: Early life, civil war and exile

 At The Hague, Charles had a brief affair with Lucy Walter, who later falsely claimed that they had secretly married.
 Her son, James Crofts (afterwards Duke of Monmouth and Duke of Buccleuch), was one of Charles's many illegitimate children who became prominent in British society.
-Despite his son's diplomatic efforts to save him, the execution of Charles I took place in January 1649, and England became a republic.
+Despite his son's diplomatic efforts to save him, Charles I was executed in January 1649, and England became a republic.
 On 5 February, the Covenanter Parliament of Scotland proclaimed Charles II as "King of Great Britain, France and Ireland" at the Mercat Cross, Edinburgh, but refused to allow him to enter Scotland unless he agreed to establish Presbyterianism as the state religion in all three of his kingdoms.

 When negotiations with the Scots stalled, Charles authorised Lord Montrose to land in the Orkney Islands with a small army to threaten the Scots with invasion, in the hope of forcing an agreement more to his liking.
 Montrose feared that Charles would accept a compromise, and so chose to invade mainland Scotland anyway.
 He was captured and executed.
 Charles reluctantly promised that he would abide by the terms of a treaty agreed between him and the Scots Parliament at Breda, and support the Solemn League and Covenant, which authorised Presbyterian church governance across Britain.
 Upon his arrival in Scotland on 23 June 1650, he formally agreed to the Covenant; his abandonment of Episcopal church governance, although winning him support in Scotland, left him unpopular in England.
 Charles himself soon came to despise the "villainy" and "hypocrisy" of the Covenanters.
 Charles was provided with a Scottish court, and the record of his food and household expenses at Falkland Palace and Perth survives.